Research & Publications

 My research studies manufacturing, service and supply chain operations, both from a strategic and a tactical perspective:

 1. Operations strategy involves structuring resources and processes such that their resulting capabilities maximize value.
-This includes deciding on capacity investment; network design, appropriate type and amount of flexibility, risk mitigation and operational hedging; incentives, pricing, contracting, and coordination in supply chains.
+Among others, this includes deciding on capacity investment; network design, appropriate type and amount of flexibility, risk mitigation and operational hedging; incentives, pricing, contracting, and coordination in supply chains.

 2. Operations management involves managing execution (dynamic control) and performance evaluation of processing networks.